Louisville, Kentucky: Transportation

 The McAlpine Locks and Dam is located on the Kentucky side of the Ohio River, near the downtown area.
 The locks were constructed to allow shipping past the Falls of the Ohio.

 Public transportation consists mainly of buses run by the Transit Authority of River City (TARC).
 The city buses serve all parts of downtown Louisville and Jefferson County, as well as Kentucky suburbs in Oldham County, Bullitt County, and the Indiana suburbs of Jeffersonville, Clarksville and New Albany.
 In addition to regular city buses, transit throughout the downtown hotel and shopping districts is served by a fleet of zero-emissions buses called LouLift.
 In late 2014, these vehicles replaced the series of motorized trolleys known as the Toonerville II Trolley.
-A light rail system has been studied and proposed for the city, but no plan was in development as of 2007.
+A light rail system was proposed for the city in the late 1990s and early 2000s, but was put on hold in 2004 due to a lack of state and local funding sources.
+A bus rapid transit system, named Dixie Rapid, began service in 2020.

 Louisville has historically been a major center for railway traffic.
 The Louisville and Nashville Railroad was once headquartered here, before it was purchased by CSX Transportation.
 Today the city is served by two major freight railroads, CSX (with a major classification yard in the southern part of the metro area) and Norfolk Southern.
 Five major main lines connect Louisville to the rest of the region.
 Two regional railroads, the Paducah and Louisville Railway and the Louisville and Indiana Railroad, also serve the city.
 With the discontinuance of the stop in Louisville in 2003 for a more northerly route between New York and Chicago, the Kentucky Cardinal no longer serves the city; it is thus the fifth largest city in the country with no passenger rail service.

 In 2016 Walk Score ranked Louisville 43rd "most walkable" of 141 U.S. cities with a population greater than 200,000.